kopsha/solar-thirteen/readme.md

 a drawing once more of our reckoning
 into the quiet orbit of the Sun.

+---

 ## Preface:

 ### The Harmonization of Time with the Heavens

-There are moments in history when humankind, weary of its own inventions, turns again to the sky for counsel.
+Throughout history, humanity has turned to the sky for order.
-The heavens, immutable in their grandeur, have always spoken a language of rhythm and proportion — while our calendars, born of necessity and compromise, have too often stuttered in reply.
+The heavens speak in rhythm and proportion, yet our calendars — born of compromise —

-This proposal seeks not to improve upon time, but to restore its harmony: to return our reckoning of days to the cosmic pulse from which it first arose.
-For millennia, the solstices and equinoxes governed the labors of the field, the festivals of renewal, the very metaphors by which we understood life and death.
-Yet in our mechanical precision, we drifted from that music.
+often fail to echo that music.
+This work seeks not to redefine time, but to restore harmony with its cosmic pulse.

-Here, the year is anchored to the winter solstice, the cradle of light and the oldest symbol of rebirth.
+The year begins at the **winter solstice**, cradle of light and symbol of renewal.
-From that hushed beginning, the months unfold like measured verses — ascending toward the summer solstice, when the Sun stands still in fullness near Sol 14–15, and then descending once more into the contemplative dark.
+From that still point, months unfold like verses — ascending toward the **summer solstice** near Sol 14–15, then descending again into contemplative dark.
-Thus, the calendar itself becomes a reflection of the Earth’s breath: inhalation of light, exhalation of shadow — balance held in perpetual motion.
+The calendar breathes with the Earth itself: inhalation of light, exhalation of shadow.

-Each month, equal in span, carries its own temperament and tone, as though time itself were tuned to a diatonic scale.
-Two days — Aurora and Heliad — step beyond the rhythm entirely, sacred pauses that bind the human measure to the solar truth.
+Two days stand outside this rhythm — **Aurora** and **Heliad** — sacred pauses that bind human measure to solar truth.
 They are not counted; they are beheld.

-In this design, number and symbol, geometry and grace, stand reconciled.
-Every week turns in perfect order, yet the year retains its living pulse, its conversation with the stars.

-This is not merely a calendar — it is an act of re-alignment, a restoration of meaning to the march of days.
+This is not merely a new calendar, but a re-alignment — a remembrance of the harmony between number, season, and star.
-It invites us to inhabit time not as prisoners of its flow, but as participants in its harmony — to remember that each year is not a loop of labor and accounting, but a cycle of awakening, returning again and again to the luminous stillness from which all light begins.

-## Proposal:

-### An Astronomically Harmonized Timekeeping

-This calendar begins not in the blaze of summer or the bloom of spring, but in the **stillness of the winter solstice** — when the Earth dreams deepest, when light begins again from its faintest whisper.
-From that moment of cosmic hush, the year unfurls like a spiral of breath:
-six months of ascending brightness, and six of gentle return.

-At its heart lies the *month of Sol*, the golden summit, where the *summer solstice* graces the *14th or 15th day*.
-There, the Sun stands proud and complete, midway between shadow and shadow — a symbol of maturity, fullness, and the quiet triumph of balance.

-Thus the year is not a march, but a breathing pattern: dormancy to dawn, radiance to rest — the same rhythm that moves the tides, the crops, the pulse of every living thing.

 ## Overview

-This proposal envisions a **solar-synchronous calendar** of **13 equal months**, each a perfect cycle of **28 days** — _four pristine weeks_ that repeat like stanzas in a song.
-And yet, two days live beyond the reach of any week — the holy pauses in time’s metronome:
+The Solar Thirteen _sol(13)_ calendar proposes a solar-synchronous year of 13 equal months, each with 28 days — four perfect weeks, repeated with mathematical grace and symbolic unity.

+Two exceptional days stand apart from all weeks:
-- **Aurora** — the _Rebirth Day_, following the last month; a threshold day when one year dies into light and another is born.
+- **Aurora** — the _Rebirth Day_, marking the solstice and year’s renewal.
-- **Heliad** — the _Leap of Fire_, a day set every four years after _Junius 28_, restoring harmony
+- **Heliad** — the _Leap of Fire_, added every four years after Junius 28 to keep
-  with the Sun’s slow drift — a spark cast into time to keep its orbit true.
+  the orbit true.

-This structure gives not only mathematical grace — every month alike, every week unbroken — but also a symbolic wholeness.
-The heavens dictate, and the calendar answers, _not with obedience, but with reverence_.

----
+This rhythm yields:
+- 364 regular days
+- +1 (Aurora) in common years → 365 days
+- +1 (Heliad) in leap years → 366 days

+A structure both simple and profound: precise enough for astronomy, poetic enough for meaning.

 ## Calendar Structure

-### Months & Days

 | Month # | Name         | Notes                                             |
 | ------- | ------------ | ------------------------------------------------- |